LivingLegacyMedia/vowbound/chapter_16.md

 Cassian felt a surge of gratitude.
 "Thank you."

 "Thank me when we're not captured anymore."
 Perin tested the door, pushing experimentally.
-"These hinges.
-How weak can you make them?"
+"These bars.
+Can you get rid of them?"

-"Not very.
-Maybe twenty percent structural loss without making it obvious."
-Cassian reached for the Coin of Heads again, focusing on the hinges of Perin's cell door.
-"But twenty percent might be enough."
+"I can't remove them or weaken them.
+Not enough to matter."
+Cassian reached for the Coin of Heads again, focusing on Perin's cell door lock.
+"But I might be able to trade for something that would heplu  a key."

 He entered the gray space—barely, just enough to perceive the value threads.
-The hinges were old iron, worth perhaps four copper coins for the pair.
-Their integrity held the door secure.
-Their value to Draven was the continued imprisonment of Perin.
+The lock was simple iron, worth perhaps two copper coins.
+Its value was in keeping Perin contained.
+The tumblers inside had a specific configuration.

 Cassian spoke carefully to the Law: "I offer this trade.
-I'll pay with my own vitality—one week of my natural lifespan.
-In exchange, reduce the structural integrity of these hinges by exactly twenty percent.
-A fair trade for a small change."
+I'll pay with my own vitality—two weeks of my natural lifespan.
+In exchange, create a key that matches this lock.
+A precise duplicate of the pattern needed to open it."

 The Law considered.
-It was a tiny trade, almost beneath notice.
-A week of life for weakened metal.
-The exchange wasn't even particularly efficient—Cassian was overpaying slightly.
+It was a specific request, small in scope but requiring precision.
+Two weeks of life for a shaped piece of metal that matched an existing pattern.

+The exchange was inefficient—Cassian was overpaying.
+Making trades remotely, with the coins so distant, cost more than it should.
+His mind was still weary from holding the tethers, and it made every transaction harder.

-Which was exactly why the Law accepted.
+But the Law accepted.

-Value flowed out of Cassian—a week of his life, measured in heartbeats and breaths and potential moments.
-The hinges didn't visibly change, but their internal structure degraded.
-Microscopic cracks spread through the metal.
-The welds holding them to the door frame became brittle.
+Value flowed out of Cassian—two weeks of his life, measured in heartbeats and breaths and potential moments.
+In his hand, metal began to form—drawn from the very bars of his own cell, reshaped atom by atom.
+A key materialized, warm and solid against his palm.

-It cost Cassian more than it should have.
-Making trades remotely, with the coins so distant, was inefficient.
-He felt the week of life leaving him as something more like two weeks.
-The fragmentation from holding the tethers made every transaction harder.
+It cost him dearly.
+He felt the vitality drain, felt his already fragmented mind grow hazier.
 But it worked.

-"Now," Cassian said.
-"Put your shoulder against the door and push hard.
-Test if it gives."

-Perin pressed his weight against the cell door.
-It held firm.
-"Nothing."

-"Good.
-That means it's not obviously damaged."
-Cassian took a breath.
-"Now kick it.
-Hard as you can.
-Aim for where the hinges connect to the frame."

-Perin stepped back, measured the distance, and drove his boot into the door with all his carpenter's strength.

-The top hinge shattered.

-The sound was deafening in the quiet cell block—metal shrieking, stone cracking.
-The door sagged inward, held only by the bottom hinge and the lock.

-"Again!"
-Cassian shouted.
-"Before the guards—"

-Footsteps thundered in the hallway.
-Guards rushing toward the noise.

-Perin kicked again, desperation lending him strength.
-The bottom hinge snapped.
-The door crashed inward, still attached by the lock but torn completely off its hinges.

-Perin squeezed through the gap, chains still binding his wrists.

-Two guards rounded the corner, clubs raised.

-Perin caught the first one with a headbutt—no finesse, just desperate violence.
-The guard went down.
-The second guard swung his club, catching Perin across the back.
-Perin grunted but kept moving, driving forward, tackling the guard into the wall.
+"Here."
+Cassian passed the key through the bars to Perin.
+"Try it."

+Perin took the key with shaking hands and inserted it into his lock.
+It turned smoothly.
+The cell door swung open.

+"Free the rest of us," Cassian said.
+"Quickly and quietly."

+Perin moved to Mira's cell first, then Torin's, then Cassian's.
+The locks opened with barely a sound.
+Within moments, all four stood in the hallway, chains still binding their wrists but cells open.

-"The keys!"
-Mira shouted.
-"Perin, the keys on his belt!"
+"The keys," Mira whispered.
+"We need the guard's keys to get these chains off."

-Perin fumbled with his manacled hands, finally yanking the key ring free.
-He tossed it to Mira's cell.
-She caught it, fingers working frantically at the lock.

-More guards coming.
-Boots on stone.
-Shouts echoing.

-Mira got her door open and rushed to Cassian's cell, unlocking it with shaking hands.
-"Can you walk?"

-"I'll have to."
-Cassian stumbled out, using the bars for support.
-His body screamed protest.
-"Torin!
-Come on!"

-But Torin stood frozen in his cell, staring at the open door with blank confusion.
-The violence, the chaos, the sudden shift from imprisoned to free—it was too much.
-His damaged mind couldn't process the change fast enough.

-"Torin!"
-Cassian grabbed the keys from Mira and unlocked the last cell.
-He moved to Torin, gripping his shoulders.
-"I need you here.
-Right now.
-With me.
-Can you do that?"

-Torin's eyes focused slowly.
-"Here.
-Right now.
-With you."
-The words were mechanical, but he nodded.
-"Yes."

-"Then move!"

-They ran—stumbling, chains still dangling from their wrists, bodies battered—into the hallway as more guards poured in from both directions.

-"East staircase!"
-Torin shouted, his cataloging mind providing navigation despite his emotional flatness.
-"Thirty feet ahead, then up!"

-They made it to the stairs with guards closing in from behind.
-Perin, bringing up the rear, grabbed a wooden chair and threw it into the hallway.
-Guards crashed over it, buying precious seconds.

-Up the stairs.
+They moved quietly down the hallway.
+The guard station was around the corner—Cassian could sense it through the gray space.
+Two guards, both drowsy, near the end of their shift.

+Perin picked up a fallen piece of wood from a broken crate.
+He looked at Cassian, who nodded.

+They rounded the corner fast.

+The first guard barely had time to look up before Perin's makeshift club caught him across the temple.
+He crumpled.
+The second guard opened his mouth to shout, but Torin—moving with surprising speed—grabbed a chair and brought it down on the man's shoulders.
+The guard stumbled, and Mira finished him with a swift kick to the back of the knee, then an elbow to the head as he fell.

+Perin grabbed the key ring from the first guard's belt.
+Within seconds, they'd removed their manacles, wrists finally free.

+"Now we need to move," Cassian said.
+"Before someone checks on them."

+"The north wing," Mira said.
+"Get your coins and get out."

+They moved quickly down the hallway, trying to stay quiet.
+Torin led them—his cataloging mind providing navigation despite everything.
+Every turn, every stairwell, every landmark he'd memorized during their capture.

+Up the stairs to the second floor.
+Still quiet.
+The late hour working in their favor.

+"North wing is this way," Torin whispered.
+"Last door on the left."

+They moved down the hallway.
 Cassian's legs burned.
 His vision blurred.
-Every step was agony.
+Every step was difficult, but they were making progress.

-Second floor.
-A hallway lined with doors.

-"North wing," Cassian gasped.
-"Which way?"

-"Left!"
-Torin pointed.
-"Last door at the end!"

-They ran, leaving a trail of blood from various injuries.
-Behind them, guards filled the stairwell, shouting orders.
+Behind them, a shout.
+Someone had found the unconscious guards.

+"Run!"
+Mira hissed.

+They sprinted the last thirty feet.
+Behind them, boots thundered on the stairs.

 The door at the end of the hall was locked.